ethersphere/gateway-proxy/README.md

 Gateway proxy has support for Bzz.link which allows translating [Swarm CIDs](https://github.com/ethersphere/swarm-cid-js) and ENS names placed under subdomains into `/bzz` call.
 This allows to have better security model for your web applications.

+In order to use Bzz.link you may need to set up DNS with wildcard submdomain support.

 ### Examples

 #### 1. No postage stamp